ViFo89/codeigniter_template/README.md

-##Codeigniter web template
+##Codeigniter template

-Ready to use web template that includes:
+Ready to use template that includes:

 #####Codeigniter